Congressional District # 04

 - Installation of a perimeter drain system to capture contaminated groundwater from the shallow unit for treatment and to maintain an inward hydraulic gradient.

 - Continued operation of the existing DNAPL/GWCS to capture DNAPL and contaminated groundwater migrating from the shallow unit and prevent recontamination of the Pine River and sediments.

-- Installation of an additional (new) DNAPL/GWCS segment as shown in Figure 28 to address possible DNAPL and groundwater contamination from the MW-19 area.
+- Installation of an additional (new) DNAPL/GWCS segment to address possible DNAPL and groundwater contamination from the MW-19 area.

 - Implementation of in-situ thermal treatment to address the two DNAPL-contaminated areas.
 The ISTT system would be operated until the maximum practical volume of DNAPL, defined as 95 percent of the theoretical volume, is achieved.
 The primary objective for ISTT implementation is to reduce the potential for mobile DNAPL within the FPS to recontaminate the sediments of the Pine River and prevent migration into the lower unit.

 - Collection of DNAPL in the lower unit (100 feet bgs) near the WMW-48 location through the use of a collection sump and transportation of collected fluids off-site for incineration.

 - In-situ chemical oxidation, or excavation with off-site disposal, of up to four potential source areas (75,090 cubic yards).
 Two potential source areas will be excavated (42,939 cubic yards) to the Csat concentration with subsequent offsite disposal.
 Two potential source areas (32,151 cubic yards) with groundwater contamination greater than respective water solubility concentrations will be treated by ISCO until the concentration of COCs are below their respective water solubility concentrations.